-Choosing childcare for your baby is one of the most important decisions you’ll make as a parent.
-You want your kid to be surrounded by experienced caregivers who are attentive and nurturing—people who will care for your child like their own.
+Choosing childcare is one of the most important decisions you’ll make as a parent.
+You want your kid to be surrounded by experienced caregivers who are attentive and nurturing—people who will care for your child like he’s their own.
 Short of cloning yourself, here’s what to consider when looking for a daycare center your family will love.

 Your life’s hectic enough without a long trip to daycare twice a day.
-Grow NJ Kids has compiled a county-by-county list of more than a thousand providers along with quality ratings, says coordinator Andrea Breitwieser.
-Go to grownjkids.com to check it out.
+Grow NJ Kids has compiled a list of more than 1,000 providers along with quality ratings.

 Be realistic when weighing your options.
-There are many kinds of childcare—larger centers and smaller in- and outside-the-home arrangements.
-Programs and cost vary, so find something that works with your budget.
+There are many kinds of childcare, including larger centers and smaller in- and outside-the-home arrangements.
+Programs and costs vary, so find something that works with your budget.

-Talk to parents and look for reviews on social media.
+Talk to parents and read reviews on social media.
 If you’re new to the area, ask your pediatrician or neighbors for suggestions.
 Remember, not everyone has the same experiences, so keep an open mind until you tour the center.

 Infants: Ask the center’s director how caregivers foster a baby’s physical, sensory, social, emotional and cognitive development.

 Toddlers: Ask for specific examples of how caregivers provide daily learning opportunities for your little one.
-Make sure reading time is built into each day and that they get to crawl and explore.
+Make sure reading time is built into each day between crawling and exploring.

 Three-year-olds: Over time, caregivers will tune into each child’s strengths and needs.
 Make sure your child’s needs are understood and projects are developed to motivate her.